 In my quest to visit all 92 league soccer stadiums (aka football grounds) of England, I have picked up a few things about how to buy tickets for the Premier League and other games.
-I am by no means any kind of guru, but I have managed in a few years to see 30+ games at 30 grounds, including games at Arsenal, Manchester City, Man U, and Everton.
-And I’m going back in October for about 10 more in two weeks!
+I am by no means any kind of guru, but I have managed in a few years to see 60+ games at 50 grounds, including games at every club currently in the Premier League.

 So here is what I know so far – with more to come as I continue on my quest.